dada-qin/dada-qin.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a first-year doctoral student from School of Coumputer Science, Peking University, with a research focus on data-centric AI.
-I have the privilege of conducting my research under the guidance of Prof. Bin Cui.

-My research interests revolve around the integration of data science and artificial intelligence, exploring how to leverage big data and machine learning techniques to solve real-world problems.
-I am particularly interested in areas such as data mining, data analysis, and knowledge graphs.
-I am dedicated to developing innovative algorithms and methods to enhance the efficiency and accuracy of data processing and decision-making processes.

-If you are interested in my research area or potential collaborations, please feel free to reach out to me via email at qinyanzhao123@pku.edu.cn.
-I look forward to engaging in academic discussions and working together with fellow researchers to advance the field of data-centric AI.

-Thank you for your attention!
+Welcome to my personal homepage!
+I’m Yanzhao Qin, a doctoral student in the [School of Computer Science](https://cs.pku.edu.cn/English/Home.htm) at [Peking University](https://english.pku.edu.cn/), under the guidance of Professor [Bin Cui](https://cuibinpku.github.io/).
+My research focuses on data-centric AI, specifically exploring the intersection of data analysis and artificial intelligence.

+Contact
+I’m open to collaborations, discussions, and connecting with fellow researchers and industry professionals.
+Please feel free to contact me via email at qinyanzhao123@pku.edu.cn.